ros2/ros2_documentation/source/Tutorials/Intermediate/Rosdep.rst

 If for some reason these may not be contributed openly, other options exist:

 1. Forking rosdistro and maintaining a alternate index containing the extra keys (:doc:`../../How-To-Guides/Using-Custom-Rosdistro`)
-2. Creating a new file containing custom keys and instructing ``rosdep`` to check it when populating the local index (:doc:`Supplementing-Custom-Rosdep-Keys`)
+2. Creating a new file containing custom keys and instructing ``rosdep`` to check it when populating the local index (:doc:`../Advanced/Supplementing-Custom-Rosdep-Keys`)

 How do I use the rosdep tool?
 -----------------------------